Ata-ur-Rehman (cricketer)

 Ata-ur-Rehman (عطا الرحمن; born 28 March 1975) is a Pakistani cricketer who played in 13 Test matches and 30 One Day International (ODIs) between 1992 and 1996.
-He is tall and well built, bowling right-arm fast medium with a good control of line and length and the ability to move the old ball.
-He made his international debut for Pakistan on their 1992 tour of England when aged only 17.
-His last appearance for Pakistan came in an ODIs against England at Edgbaston on 31 August 1996.
+A lanky right-arm fast medium bowler with good line and length and the ability to move the old ball, Ata-ur-Rehman was only 17, when he made his international debut for Pakistan on their 1992 tour of England.
+His last appearance for Pakistan came in an ODI against England at Edgbaston on 31 August 1996.

 Match fixing allegations and the Qayyum Commission

 In 1998 Ata-ur-Rehman claimed that Wasim Akram had paid him 100,000 Pakistani rupees to bowl badly in a one-day match held at Christchurch, New Zealand, in March 1994.

 At Justice Malik Qayyum's Commission into match-fixing, Ata-ur-Rehman initially denied that he had made the allegations against Wasim Akram.
 However, when the statement was produced he changed his story and in camera confirmed the affidavit he had previously given.
 He had met Wasim Akram in England and maintained that he was threatened with dire consequences, leading him to change his story and sign a second affidavit in London.
 He also said that Khalid Mahmood, Chairman of the Pakistan Cricket Board, asked him to retract his statement.
 Under cross examination, however, Ata-ur-Rehman retracted his statement made against Wasim Akram and said that the allegation of match fixing was false.

 As a result of the Qayyum Commission Ata-ur-Rehman was proceeded against for perjury and when it published its report in 2000 the Commission recommended that he be banned from international cricket, further finding that the evidence against Wasim Akram has not reached what it called "the requisite level", primarily because Ata-ur-Rehman had perjured himself.

-Some reports suggest that the feeling persisted that Ata-ur-Rehman and the former Pakistan captain Salim Malik, who was also banned on the recommendation on the Commission, had 'taken the fall' for match fixing because they were expendable.
+Some reports suggest that the feeling persisted that Ata-ur-Rehman and the former Pakistan captain Salim Malik, who was also banned on the recommendation on the commission, had 'taken the fall' for match fixing because they were expendable.
 Ata-ur-Rehman had not played internationally since 1996 and Salim Malik was by then 37 years old.
 Qayyum himself subsequently suggested that his "soft corner" for Wasim Akram might have influenced him when handing the former Pakistan captain his punishment.